6 Types of Wood for Phinisi Boats in Indonesia

 3. Bitti Wood (Kayu Bitti)

-Unique to Sulawesi and strongly associated with Bugis-Makassar boatbuilding tradition, Bitti wood is a flexible yet sturdy timber that has long been a staple in Phinisi hull design.
+Unique to Sulawesi and strongly associated with Bugis Makassar boatbuilding tradition, Bitti wood is a flexible yet sturdy timber.
+It has long been a staple in Phinisi hull design.

-- Offers a balance of workability and strength, making it ideal for shaping.
+Builders select it for parts that require bending, like the hull and ribs.
+It offers a good balance of workability and strength, making it ideal for shaping.

 4. Meranti

-Meranti is a lighter and more accessible tropical hardwood, often used in the supporting roles of Phinisi construction.
-While not as strong as ironwood or teak, it remains practical and cost-effective.
+Meranti is a lighter and more accessible tropical hardwood.
+It is often used in the supporting roles of Phinisi construction.
+While not as strong as ironwood or teak, it remains practical and cost effective.

-- Helps preserve more precious woods by filling non-essential roles.
+It also helps preserve more precious woods by filling non essential roles.

 5. Nyatoh